-Microsoft’s Australian partners have cleaned up at the vendor's partner of the year Awards, held during the Microsoft Inspire 2018 conference in Las Vegas.
+Microsoft’s Australian partners have cleaned up with a number of wins in the vendor's partner of the year Awards, with award winners announced ahead of Microsoft's Inspire 2018 conference in Las Vegas.

 In a blog post celebrating the haul of wins for local solutions providers, Microsoft Australia’s One Commercial Partner director Mark Leigh revealed cloud distributor rhipe had been named Australian country partner of the year.